shawnbrown/datatest/docs/datasources.rst

     Returns count of rows grouped by *group_by* as ResultMapping.

-.. py:method:: aggregate(function, column, group_by=None, **filter_by)
+.. py:method:: reduce(function, column, group_by=None, initializer=None, **filter_by)

-    Aggregates values in the given *column*.
-If *group_by* is omitted, the result is returned as-is, otherwise returns a ResultMapping object.
-The *function* should take an iterable and return a single summary value.
+    Apply *function* of two arguments cumulatively to the values in *column*, from left to right, so as to reduce the iterable to a single value.
+If *column* is a string, the values are passed to *function* unchanged.
+But if *column* is, itself, a function, it should accept a single dict-row and return a single value.
+If *group_by* is omitted, the raw result is returned, otherwise returns a ResultMapping object.

 *******************